 2. Hold off on meeting them.
 Children need security and stability, so it's a good idea for you to make sure you and your partner are in it for the long haul before meeting them.
 Having people come in and out of their lives, especially when it's the boyfriend/girlfriend of their parent can be extremely confusing and disruptive for children.
 It's also important that you build a relationship between just the two of you to see how well it works.
 Adding kids into the mix can complicate things before they need to be complicated.

 4. Be civil.
 Chances are at some point you'll have to meet the mother/father of your partner's kids.
-Whatever you can do to keep things friendly, or at least civil, will not only help the kids, but will help your relationship.
+Whatever you can do to keep things friendly, or at least civil, will not only help the kids but will help your relationship.
 This is another point that cannot be changed - this person is going to be in your partner's life whether you like it or not, so you might as well make the best of it.

 5. Discuss boundaries.
-The disciplining of the kids should always fall on the parent's shoulder.
+The disciplining of the kids should always fall on the parent's shoulders.
 There will be times when you may be called upon to enforce that discipline, but this should be pre-discussed with your partner.
 Know what is expected of you, and make sure you don't overstep the boundaries.
 Kids as a rule will not respond positively to someone other than their parents telling them what to do.

 6. Be patient and consistent.
 Sometimes the kids won't like you to begin with.
-Try not to take this personally - remember it's a big adjustment for them to see their parents with someone else other than each other.
+Try not to take this personally - remember it's a big adjustment for them to see their parents with someone other than each other.
 Staying emotionally consistent and kind will allow them to begin to trust you, but it may take some time.